Professor reporting from Winter Paralympic Games

 NENA Federation President Dr. Michael O'Fallon

-In July 2013, School of Hospitality, Sport and Recreation Management professor Dr. Michael O’Fallon was named president of the North East North American (NENA) Federation of the International Council of Hotel, Restaurant, and Institutional Education (ICHRIE).
+In July 2013, Director of the School of Hospitality, Sport and Recreation Management Dr. Michael O’Fallon was named president of the North East North American (NENA) Federation of the International Council of Hotel, Restaurant, and Institutional Education (ICHRIE).

 Since its founding in 1946, the ICHRIE has been a global advocate for improving the quality of hospitality and tourism education in schools and universities around the world.
 The ICHRIE functions as a networking platform for members to meet and exchange ideas, products, services, and research in areas relevant to education within the hospitality and tourism industry.